writethedocs/www/docs/bipoc.rst

 Our #bipoc channel
 ==================

-This is a space dedicated to supporting BIPOC (black, Indigenous and people of color) members within our community.
+This is a space dedicated to supporting BIPOC (black, indigenous and people of color) members within our community.

 Background
 ----------